 Combustible materials.
 A fire can cause severe injury or death.
 Generator set engine fuels and fuel vapors are flammable and explosive.
 Handle these materials carefully to minimize the risk of fire or explosion.
 Equip the compartment or nearby area with a fully charged fire extinguisher.
-Select a fire extinguisher rated ABC or for electrical fires or as recommended by the local fire code or an authorized agency.
-Train all personnel on fire extinguisher prevention operation and fire procedures.
+Select a fire extinguisher rated ABC or BC for electrical fires or as recommended by the local fire code or an authorized agency.
+Train all fire extinguisher personnel on operation and fire prevention procedures.